MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 Set this option to **Yes** to allow clients to use delta content files.
 This setting allows the Windows Update Agent on the device to determine what content is needed and selectively download it.

-> [!NOTE]
-> This client setting replaces **Enable installation of Express installation files on clients**.
+ - This client setting replaces **Enable installation of Express installation files on clients**.
 Set this option to **Yes** to allow clients to use express installation files.
 For more information, see [Manage Express installation files for Windows 10 updates](/sccm/sum/deploy-use/manage-express-installation-files-for-windows-10-updates).
+ - Starting in Configuration Manager version 1910, when this option is set, delta download is used for all Windows update installation files, not just express installation files.

 ### Port that clients use to receive requests for delta content